deepset-ai/haystack/docs/_src/api/api/reader.md

 - `doc_index`: Index/Table name where documents that are used for evaluation are stored
 - `label_origin`: Field name where the gold labels are stored
 - `calibrate_conf_scores`: Whether to calibrate the temperature for temperature scaling of the confidence scores
+- `use_no_answer_legacy_confidence`: Whether to use the legacy confidence definition for no_answer: difference between the best overall answer confidence and the no_answer gap confidence.
+Otherwise we use the no_answer score normalized to a range of [0,1] by an expit function (default).

 <a id="farm.FARMReader.calibrate_confidence_scores"></a>